thomas-sittler/jekyll-now/_posts/2018-03-14-oxford-libraries.md

 ## Bodleian K B Chen China Centre Library
 ## Bodleian Latin American Centre Library
 ## Bodleian Law Library

+8/10

+Architecturally, a resounding success.
+Now I understand why the St Cross Building which houses it is Grade II listed.
+Huge.
+More than 500,000 volumes.
+The main reading room is genuinely imposing, white and flooded with light.
+On a stormy day you can hear the hiss of the wind whiz through the building.
+That somehow only reinforces the airy feeling of the reading room.
+The desk lamps are of an artfully brushed metal that feels at once négligé and luxurious.

+Mostly just incredibly bright.
+Almost like sitting outside.

 ## Bodleian Library
 ## Bodleian Library - Old Library
 ## Bodleian Library - Radcliffe Camera